kubernetes/website/content/en/docs/concepts/security/pod-security-standards.md

 **The _Privileged_ policy is purposely-open, and entirely unrestricted.** This type of policy is typically aimed at system- and infrastructure-level workloads managed by privileged, trusted users.

 The Privileged policy is defined by an absence of restrictions.
-Allow-by-default mechanisms (such as Gatekeeper) may be Privileged by default.
-In contrast, for a deny-by-default mechanism (such as Pod Security Policy) the Privileged policy should disable all restrictions.
+If you define a Pod where the Privileged security policy applies, the Pod you define is able to bypass typical container isolation mechanisms.
+For example, you can define a Pod that has access to the node's host network.

 ### Baseline